Developing Your Unique Writing Voice Is Easier Than You Think

-I’ve always loved to write, and I’ve done a lot of it, from academic writing to fiction to blogging.
+I’ve always loved to write, and I’ve done a lot of it, from academic writing to fiction to copywriting to blogging.
 But writing isn’t my primary career.
 I’m an opera singer — more on that here!
 So how on earth did I get this sweet gig?
-Well, so be honest, I’m still scratching my head about that one sometimes myself!
+Well, to be honest, I’m still scratching my head about that one sometimes myself!
 But I’m told that what it really came down to was the fact that Curtiss and Ashley really liked my voice.

 What’s a “voice” when it comes to writing?

 It’s a combination of the types of words that a person uses and the ways that they put those words together that are specific and unique to that person.
 Some people have more formal writing voices while others are more casual, and we can usually adjust our language along that spectrum to fit whatever setting we find ourselves in.

 That’s the simple answer, but in practice, sometimes it’s not so simple.
 Sometimes trying to get the jumble of words in your brain onto the page is like herding cats; even when you do manage to get them all to sit in one place, they just stare back at you disdainfully — right into your soul — and it’s all you can do not to crumble under the oppressive weight of their judgement.
 (For the record, I love cats.
 And words.
 But both can be cruel mistresses!)

 Maybe you can relate.
 Maybe you already have a blog, but everything you write feels soulless and contrived.
 Or maybe you’re just starting out on your blogging adventure and the brilliance just isn’t flowing like you’d hoped it would.
 Most of the time, this has less to do with a lack of good ideas and lots more to do with the lack of a clear voice.